 - a.
-The following are determined to be holidays:

-- 1. January 1st

-- 2. Martin Luther King Jr. Birthday (third Monday in January)

-- 3. Memorial Day (last Monday in May)

-- 4. June 19th

-- 5. July 4th

-- 6. First Monday in September (Labor Day)

-- 7. Fourth Thursday of November (Thanksgiving Day)

-- 8. Day first following Thanksgiving Day

-- 9. December 24

-- 10. December 25

-- 11. December 31

-- 12. Thirty-two (32) additional hours with such hours or fraction thereof to be selected by the employee subject to advance department head approval.

-- b.
+The following are determined to be holidays: - 1.
+January 1st - 2.
+Martin Luther King Jr. Birthday (third Monday in January) - 3.
+Memorial Day (last Monday in May) - 4.
+June 19th - 5.
+July 4th - 6.
+First Monday in September (Labor Day) - 7.
+Fourth Thursday of November (Thanksgiving Day) - 8.
+Day first following Thanksgiving Day - 9.
+December 24 - 10.
+December 25 - 11.
+December 31 - 12.
+Thirty-two (32) additional hours with such hours or fraction thereof to be selected by the employee subject to advance department head approval. - b.
+Holidays on Days Off- Whenever any of said holidays shall fall on Sunday, the succeeding Monday shall be the holiday.
+If said holidays fall on a Saturday, or on a regular scheduled day of work or a regularly scheduled day off, the employee affected shall be granted a compensatory day off with pay; such compensatory time off to be selected by the employee subject to approval of the department head. - c.
 Holiday Carry Over.
-When holiday credits are not used within the payroll year in which they are earned they may be carried over to succeeding payroll years.

-- c.
-Fixed Holidays Falling on Sundays -In the event that a fixed holiday falls on a Sunday, employees required to work on such Sunday shall receive time and one-half (1-1/2) pay for such hours worked.
+When holiday credits are not used within the payroll year in which they are earned they may be carried over to succeeding payroll years. - d.
+Holidays Worked- In the event that an employee shall be required to work on a holiday, they shall receive time and one-half (1-1/2) pay in addition to compensatory time off for all hours worked on the holiday.
+Limited term employees who are required to work on a holiday shall receive time and one-half (1-1/2) pay. - e.
+Fixed Holidays Falling on Sundays -In the event that a fixed holiday falls on a Sunday, employees required to work on such Sunday shall receive time and one-half (1-1/2) pay for such hours worked. - f.

-- d.
 Ten Hour Day Holidays.
-Employees working a schedule of four (4) ten (10) hour days shall receive holiday pay on the basis of ten (10) hour days when such named holiday falls on one of the scheduled ten (10) hour work days.
+Employees working a schedule of four (4) ten (10) hour days shall receive holiday pay on the basis of ten (10) hour days when such named holiday falls on one of the scheduled ten (10) hour work days. - g.

-- e.
 Probationary Period.
 Upon hire, all employees serving a probationary period of six (6) months or more may take their floating holiday credits in accordance with the County's holiday policies.
 After serving their initial six months of employment, such probationary employees may take accumulated vacation as well as receive salary step increases in accordance with the vacation and salary policies.